-Sometimes, no matter how careful you are with your bank account, you may want to cancel an ACH payment, and fortunately, it is very often possible to do so.
-Even if you previously sent out a recurring automatic payment, you can hit the brakes on that transaction.
+Sometimes, no matter how careful you are with your bank account, you may want to cancel an online payment.
+Fortunately, it’s often possible to do so.
+Even if you previously sent out a recurring automatic payment, you can typically hit the brakes on an upcoming transaction.

 Many of us have learned to rely on ACH payments, which can be used for a business’s payroll, tax payments, bill payments, account transfers, and more.
-You may well pay many of your monthly bills this way, from your utilities to your streaming service subscription.
-Because of this popularity, consumers and businesses alike can benefit from understanding how ACH works.
-Beyond that, knowing how to halt a payment — one that could potentially derail your financial health — is vital, too.
+You may well pay many of your monthly bills — from your utilities to your streaming service subscriptions — in this way.
+As a result, it’s a good idea to understand how ACH works and how to stop or reverse a payment when necessary.

 What Are ACH Payments?

 ACH payments are a method of money transfer between banks made through the ACH or Automated Clearing House network.
-NACHA (National Automated Clearing House Association) governs these transactions, which can be an alternative to other payment options, like credit cards.
+NACHA (the National Automated Clearing House Association) governs these transactions, which can be an alternative to other payment options, like credit cards.

-With ACH, the source of the funds come directly from a bank account.
-So they are quite seamless and convenient; no paper checks or postage stamps required.
-They are also open to both consumers and businesses alike as long as they have a U.S. bank account.
+With ACH, the funds come directly from a bank account.
+This makes payments seamless and convenient; no paper checks or postage stamps required.
+ACH payments are also available to both consumers and businesses alike as long as they have a U.S. bank account.

 One downside of ACH transfers, though, is that they can take longer than options like a wire transfer.
 When you compare a wire transfer vs. an ACH payment, wired funds can transfer within a day.
 In terms of how long an ACH payment takes, it may be several days.
 However, ACH has the upper hand in terms of cost: They are generally less expensive than other payment processing methods and often free.